-Historically, there has been no evidence of acid production on the site.
+Historically, there has been no evidence of acid generation from overburden or interburden on the site.
 As such, the potential for acid rock drainage problems arising from the waste rock emplacements is considered to be low.
 Because of this analytical tests have not been conducted in the past.
-However, to better assess the risk associated with acid production, analysis of waste rock and coarse rejects will be carried out and reported in the Annual Review.
+However at the start of the MOP term, to better assess the risk associated with acid production, analysis of waste rock and coarse and fine rejects will be carried out and assessed to determine if any revision to current dumping practices is required.
+The results will be reported in the next Annual Review.